 You will also be prepared to sit for industry-recognized certification exams available at our VUE testing center.

-Upon completion of this program, you will be prepared to enter the workforce with established training and a portfolio in hand for prospective employers.
+Upon completion of this program, you will be prepared to enter the workforce with established training and a portfolio in hand for prospective employers, or ready to transfer.

 Employment opportunities include entry-level network administration positions involving installation and administration of local and wide area networks and as a computer support specialist.
 The growth rate in this area is expected to be rapid over the next five years.
 Salaries in computer networking are in a range from $22,000 (minimum reported starting salary) to $38,768 (average starting salary) to $55,500 (maximum reported starting salary).
 Source: American Association of Community College Research Brief, 2001.